 The New Hampshire Fish and Game Department is the state agency responsible for the registration of off-highway recreational vehicles and snowmobiles.
 New Hampshire does not title off-highway recreational vehicles or snowmobiles, nor does it maintain any records of title or liens on these types of vehicles.
 No title, bill of sale, or previous registration is required to register an off-highway recreational vehicle or snowmobile.
 It is the responsibility of the registrant to ensure that the machine information is correct.

 Individuals may register in person at any one of the registration agents located throughout the state (listed at wildnh.com/ohrv/agents.html); or at Fish and Game headquarters in Concord in person; or through the mail by downloading a print-and-mail application from the Fish and Game website at wildnh.com/ohrv/registration.html.

 Registrations are issued electronically to the individual.
 A registration consists of a printed white certificate and 2 decals.
 The registration certificate must be carried by the operator and the decals must be properly affixed to the OHRV or snowmobile.

-2017/2018 Annual OHRV/Snowmobile Registrations and 14-Month OHRV Registrations are valid from the date of issue through June 30, 2018, and are not prorated.
-New 14-month registrations are available at OHRV Registration Agents in May.
-New annual registrations are available at OHRV Registration Agents in late June.
+2021/2022 Annual OHRV/Snowmobile Registrations are valid from the date of issue through April 30, 2022, and are not prorated.
+New annual registrations are available at OHRV Registration Agents beginning in late April.

 When Registering an OHRV or Snowmobile, the Registrant: